justicedemocrats/new-site/src/pages/landing/index.md

 firstCalloutText: >-
   It’s time to transform the Democratic Party into a party that fights for all working people in this country.
-issuesIntro: 'POLICIES FOR VOTERS, NOT DONORS'
+issuesIntro: 'A PARTY FOR VOTERS, NOT DONORS'
 primaryIssues:
   - image: /img/growth.svg
     text: Jobs Guarantee